‘For Rent By Owner’ is a term used in the real estate industry and it is almost exactly what it sounds like.

 - The owner could decide to move back into his or her house and no longer rent it out

-- Lack of payment flexibility – often there is no option to make online payments.
+- Often no option to make online payments.

 - Difficult to get quick responses in cases of repair needs, since being a landlord is likely not his/her primary occupation.